 Does the ESN coating “breakdown” or come off in water or soil?

 No. ESN’s coating remains intact during the process of N release.
-It does not dissolve in contact with water or breakdown or come off over the course of the growing season.
-Once N has released from ESN, the coating will eventually decompose by soil organisms in about 18-24 months.
+ESN does not release nitrogen by “breakdown” of the coating but rather by diffusion of nitrogen through the coating.
+Nitrogen inside the coating dissolves and diffuses through the coating.
+The coating does not dissolve in contact with water or “break down” or come off over the course of the growing season.

 How deeply do I need to incorporate ESN?